thenhao/group4Module2Project/README.md

 * Authors and acknowledgement

 ## Introduction
 This is a group project for the SkillsUnion/NTU Software Developer Immersive course.
-Customers of Restaurant can access the electronic ordering menu through the QR code.
+Customers of 'Ambrosial' can access the electronic ordering menu through the QR code.

 ## Contributors
 [Long Tian Hao](https://github.com/thenhao)